-Gulf of Mexico (GOM) deepwater explorer Nexen Inc. said Thursday the six-month drilling moratorium imposed by U.S. officials (see Daily GPI, July 14) likely will result in "no significant impact" this year.
+Calgary-based Nexen Inc., which explores both onshore and in the Gulf of Mexico (GOM), said Thursday the six-month offshore drilling moratorium imposed by U.S. officials should have “no significant impact” this year.

-"It will likely delay our exploration and appraisal drilling programs but have little cash cost to us for the remainder of the six-month period," CEO Marvin Romanow told analysts during a conference call Thursday.
-The Calgary-based producer also issued its 2Q2010 earnings report (see related story).
+“It will likely delay our exploration and appraisal drilling programs but have little cash cost to us for the remainder of the six-month period,” CEO Marvin Romanow told analysts during a conference call Thursday.
+Nexen last week also issued its quarterly earnings report (see related story).

 “Like a lot of other operators, we’ll look at how the regulatory environment unfolds…and the implications of that,” he said.
 “When an environment becomes a bit uncertain, you wait until the framework unfolds and then move forward.”